mbassiouny33/q2a-arabic-translation/README.md

 # q2a-arabic-translation
-Arabic translation files for q2a
+This is Arabic translation updates for Question2Answer 1.8.x based Musab Alqaiduh @ Soalwjwab files with few corrections.

 A git repo for the sake of consistency and collaboration instead of weird mediafire links we're using as if git was never invented.
+Feel free to commit your corrections to this repo.
 # usage (EN)

  download this repo by clicking on the green "code" button> download zip